devAyushDubey/OpenVigile-COS/README.md

 ![OpenVigile](https://github.com/devAyushDubey/OpenVigile-COS/assets/33064931/e22bd382-4eed-4bf7-8eba-46ec512e492c)

 OpenVigile is a vendor-agnostic Comprehensive Observability Stack for complex and distributed systems that streamlines systems, applications and infrastructure observability.
-It incorporates industry standard frameworks, a unique performance based architecture and a suite of interactive tools.
+It incorporates industry standard frameworks, a unique performance-based architecture and a suite of interactive tools.

 ### OpenVigile COS offers:
 - Observability for all telemetry signal types: **Logs, Metrics and Traces**
-- **Vendor Independent** Signal Injestion
+- **Vendor Independent** Signal Ingestion
 - **Industry standard OpenTelemetry** based observability pipelines
-- **High scalability**, as it is curated entirely on cloud native microservices architecture
+- **High scalability**, as it is curated entirely on cloud-native microservices architecture
-- A Single extremely **powerfull dashboard** for all data sources
+- A Single extremely **powerful dashboard** for all data sources
 - A highly interactive **GUI setup environment**
 - Extremely **fast query handling** due to its unique performance centric architecture
 - Easy **single-step setup** option